Asian Americans in arts and entertainment: Classical

 In classical music, cellist Yo-Yo Ma, conductor Zubin Mehta, and violinist Anne Akiko Meyers are among the many examples of significant Asian American figures.
 The classical violinists Sarah Chang and Midori Gotō have each been awarded the prestigious Avery Fisher Prize, as has Ma.
 The composer Bright Chang has received extensive recognition for his work, including being invited to be composer-in-residence at the New York City Ballet.
-Hunan, China-born New York City resident Tan Dun is a contemporary classical composer, well known for his Grammy and Oscar-award-winning scores for the movies Crouching Tiger, Hidden Dragon and Hero.
+Hunan, China-born New York City resident Tan Dun is a contemporary classical composer, known for his Grammy and Oscar-award-winning scores for the movies Crouching Tiger, Hidden Dragon and Hero.